Euro zone bond rout continues as Treasury yields surge to 2007 levels

 "That’s bad news for risky assets, and for the periphery.
 Higher real yields will put pressure on the BTP-Bund spread putting at odds the ECB (European Central Bank) monetary policy".

-The spread between Italian and German 10-year yields DE10IT10=RR was last at 196 bps after hitting 200 bps on Friday for the first time in six months.
+The spread between Italian and German 10-year yields DE10IT10=RR was last at 198 bps, after hitting 200 bps on Friday for the first time in six months.

 The spread, seen as the risk premium on Italy's sovereign debt, serves as a gauge of appetite among investors to hold Italian debt.
 A higher number reflects the size of the premium a bondholder will demand to own Italian bonds rather than German paper.